EPCCed/tesseract-docs/user-guide/development.rst

 then you do not also need to load the bzip2, mpt and zlib modules.

 This, however, can lead to behaviour that is unexpected for modules.
-For example, on Cirrus there are two versions of zlib available: 1.2.8 and 1.2.10.
+For example, on Tesseract there are two versions of zlib available: 1.2.8 and 1.2.10.
 You may imagine that you can use boost with zlib 1.2.8 with the following commands:

 ::